ojitha/ojitha.github.io/notes/rdbms.md

 FROM "retail_sales";
 ```

-Based on the above result, I realised the default is `(ROWS BETWEEN UNBOUNDED PRECEDING AND UNBOUNDED FOLLOWING)` for redshift.
-For the Postgres, the default is (RANGE BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW).
-However, `RANGE` is not supported by Redshift version I am using.
+Based on the above result, I realised the default is `(ROWS BETWEEN UNBOUNDED PRECEDING AND UNBOUNDED FOLLOWING)` for Redshift.
+For Postgres, the default is (RANGE BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW).
+However, `RANGE` is not supported by the Redshift version I am using.

-As I found from the following quer, upper bound default is `CURRENT ROW` (same as in Postgres):
+As I found from the following query, the upper bound default is `CURRENT ROW` (same as in Postgres):

 ```sql
 select sales